jacobxjennings/kickstar-analysis/README.md

-# kickstar-analysis
+# An Analysis of Kickstarter Campaigns
-Performing an analysis on Kickstarter data to uncover trends
+Performing an analysis on Kickstarter data to uncover trends.